gbusto/omnilaunch/README.md

 # Omnilaunch

 > **AI workflows that just work.**
 > Run, train, benchmark, and reproduce *any* AI workflow on GPUs — cleanly, consistently, and reproducibly.

 Omnilaunch is a **Python CLI** for building, deploying, and running GPU-powered AI workflows on [Modal](https://modal.com).
-It wraps the Modal API and CLI with a clean, consistent layer that standardizes how AI experiments, model training runs, and benchmarks are executed.
+It wraps the Modal API and CLI with a lightweight layer that standardizes how AI experiments, training runs, and benchmarks are executed — no custom infra, no guesswork.

-At its core, Omnilaunch turns complex infrastructure into a simple pattern:
+At its core, Omnilaunch turns complex infrastructure into a simple, repeatable pattern:

 ```bash
 omni build  → package a runner (creates versioned tarball + hash)